Spinal Muscular Atrophy Treatment Cost in India

 Motor neurons atrophy and die in people with SMA because they do not produce enough SMN protein.
 As a result, the brain loses its ability to govern voluntary motions, particularly those involving the head, neck, arms, and legs.

-How is Spinal Muscular Atrophy Diagnosed?
+How is Spinal Muscular Atrophy Diagnosed

 When parents or caregivers observe symptoms of SMA in a child, they frequently seek medical help.

-A doctor will do a thorough medical examination, as well as a family history and a physical examination.
+For spinal muscular atrophy treatment in India, a doctor will do a thorough medical examination, as well as a family history and a physical examination.
 They will examine the muscles for floppy or flaccidity, as well as deep tendon reflexes and tongue muscle twitching.

 The following Spinal Muscular Atrophy tests may be used for diagnosis purposes: